bofm/sublime_sqlplus/README.md

 This plugin is for you.

 # Features
-* Both input and output are selectable and editable with your best text editor
+* Both input and output are selectable and editable.
-* Commands history
+* Commands history.
+* Auto-completion of script filenames in workdir.
-* Syntax highlighting for both SQL and PL/SQL included.
+* Syntax highlighting for SQL and PL/SQL included.
 * One tab - one SQL*Plus subprocess.
-Auto-terminate on tab close
+Auto-termination on tab close.
 * Do whatever you would do in SQL*Plus without leaving Sublime Text window.

 # Installation